MockingbirdME/game_md/core_rules/02 - traits.md

 * **Denja(3)** - reduce this trait's cost by 1 if the character has the Garjant trait.
 * **Galterainian(2)** - reduce this trait's cost by 1 if you have the old Grailic trait.
 * **Garjant(5)** - reduce this trait's cost by 2 if the character has the Denja.
-* **Grailic(3)** - reduce this traits cost by 1 if you have the Old Gralic trait and by 1 if you have the Askelonian, Galterainian, Islander, Proto, or Southron traits.
+* **Grailic(3)** - reduce this traits cost by 1 if you have the Old Gralic trait, and by 1 if you have the Askelonian, Galterainian, Islander, Proto, or Southron traits.
 * **Islander(3)** - reduce this traits cost by 1 if you have the Old Grailic trait and by 1 if you have the Grailic trait.
 * **Kaazt(2)** -
 * **Mablen(3)** -
 * **Old Grailic(3)** - reduce this trait's cost by 1 if you have the Askelonian, Galterainian, Grailic, Islander, Proto, or Southron traits.
 * **Proto(3)** - reduce this trait's cost by 1 if you have the Old Grailic trait, and by 1 if you have any of the either the Askelonian or Grailic traits.
 * **Rhosk(3)** -
-* **Simmer's Tongue(3)** - reduce this trait's cost by 1 if you have the Tor trait and by 1 if you have the Tor'leni or Tor'otro traits.
+* **Simmer's Tongue(3)** - reduce this trait's cost by 1 if you have the Tor trait, and by 1 if you have the Tor'leni or Tor'otro traits.
 * **Southron(3)** - reduce this trait's cost by 1 if you have the Old Grailic trait, and by 1 if you have any of the either the Galterainian, Grailic, or Islander traits.
 * **Tor(3)** - reduce this trait's cost by 1 if you have the Shimmer's Tongue, Tor'leni or Tor'otro traits.
-* **Tor'leni(3)** - reduce this trait's cost by 2 if you have the Tor trait and by 1 if you have the Shimmer's Tongue or Tor'otro traits.
+* **Tor'leni(3)** - reduce this trait's cost by 2 if you have the Tor trait, and by 1 if you have the Shimmer's Tongue or Tor'otro traits.
 * **Tor'otro(4)** - reduce this trait's cost by 1 if you have the Tor , Shimmer's Tongue, or Tor'leni traits.

 ### Written Languages
 * **Grailic Alphabet(2)** - This alphabet lets the character read and write Askelonian, Galterainian, Grailic, Islander, Old Grailic, Proto, and Southron provided they know those languages.
-* **Centari Alphabet(4)** - The alphabet used to read and write Centari, has had some recent influence by the Grailic alphabet, reduce it's cost by 1 if you have that trait.
+* **Centari Alphabet(4)** - The alphabet used to read and write Centari; it has had some recent influence by the Grailic alphabet and has its cost reduce by 1 if you have that trait.
 * **Tor Symbology(5)** - A symbolic alphabet used to read and write in Shimmer's Tongue, Tor, and Tor'leni.
 * **Rhosk Symbology(4)** - A symbolic alphabet used by the Rhosk but related more to ideas than that language in particular, many scholars learn Rhosk Symbology without learning the spoken tongue.